beginning of content

 How is sarcoidosis diagnosed?

 If your doctor thinks you may have sarcoidosis, they will ask you questions and examine you.
-They may also arrange for blood tests, x-rays, a CT scan or PET scan, a lung function test, heart or eye tests.
+They may also arrange for you to have:

-You might need a needle biopsy, which is where a small sample of body tissue is removed and sent to a lab to be analysed.
+You might need a needle biopsy, which is where a small sample of skin or body tissue is removed and sent to a lab to be analysed.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.